kkacsh321/robotf-ai-suite/README.md

-  unstructured-restart  Restart Unstructured-API container unstructured-exec  Exec into the Unstructured-API container unstructured-logs  Get logs from Unstructured-API container all-up      Turns on all stacks all-down    Turns off all stacks help        show this usage
+  unstructured-restart  Restart Unstructured-API container unstructured-exec  Exec into the Unstructured-API container unstructured-logs  Get logs from Unstructured-API container llm-tools-up  Start Open-WebUI in the background llm-tools-down  Stop the Open-WebUI stack llm-tools-restart  Restart Open-WebUI container llm-tools-exec  Exec into the Open-WebUI container llm-tools-logs  Get logs from Open-WebUI container all-up      Turns on all stacks all-down    Turns off all stacks help        show this usage